emtee40/fdroid-wiki/HOWTO:-diff-&-fix-APKs-for-Reproducible-Builds.md

 Compiled native code.

+Easily affected by differences in build environment; using a build environment that resembles the F-Droid buildserver/CI as closely as possible -- e.g. using the same Debian version, etc. -- should reduce differences.

 NB: these can be some of the hardest differences to fix, so please don't spend a lot of time trying to e.g. make build paths equal when there are differences in `.xml` files or `resources.arsc`, as the build will never be reproducible if